Skip to content

 FPGA Implementation (Altera)

-Setting up Quartus Prime
+Setting Up Quartus Prime

 sudo apt install libudev-dev libhidapi-dev